larpon/QtFirebase/SETUP.md

 ## Desktop specific setup
 As Firebase C++ SDK does not support desktop apps - no further setup is needed.

-QtFirebase provides stub implementations ("empty shells" or "placeholders") for desktop builds and ***no*** firebase libraries are linked to the application.
+QtFirebase provides "empty shells" or "placeholders" for desktop builds and ***no*** firebase libraries are linked to the application.

 ## Android specific setup
 When building QtFirebase for Android targets you need the following extra steps to get everything running.